open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 - `table.pipelines (required)`: the list of pipelines to use when the routing condition is met.
 - `default_pipelines (optional)`: contains the list of pipelines to use when a record does not meet any of specified conditions.
 - `error_mode (optional)`: determines how errors returned from OTTL statements are handled.
 Valid values are `ignore` and `propagate`.
 If `ignored` is used and a statement's condition has an error then the payload will be routed to the default pipelines.
 If not supplied, `propagate` is used.
-- `match_once (optional)`: determines whether the connector matches multiple statements or not.
-If enabled, the payload will be routed to the pipeline whose routing condition is met, and is defined first in the `table`.
+- `match_once (optional, default: false)`: determines whether the connector matches multiple statements or not.
+If enabled, the payload will be routed to the first pipeline in the `table` whose routing condition is met.

 Example: